NeuralEnsemble/cobrawap/pipeline/README.rst

 Pipeline Outputs
 ----------------
 The output of the pipeline is the output of all the selected stages.
 Thus,  final result is the output of the final stage, whereas other stage output can be regarded as intermediate results.
-All are stored in ``{output_path}/{profile}`` in a folder structure representing the corresponding structure of stages and block (see `Figure: Folder Structure <fig:folder_structure>`_).
+All are stored in ``{output_path}/{profile}`` in a folder structure representing the corresponding structure of stages and block (see :ref: `Figure: Folder Structure <fig folder_structure>`).

 Stage Inputs
 ------------